Dmitry-Skachkov/SB/Examples/Example2/README.md

 ## Run example:
 > schottky 300.
 1.42 inf 0. > output.txt

+here

+300 - temperature (K)

+1.42 - Fermi level (eV)

+inf - length of the semiinfinite semiconductor (A)

+0. - gating charge density (cm-2).
+If length of the semiconductor is infinite, then gating charge density = 0.

 ## Input files:

 input.dat - input parameters of the system